-- a dance workshop led by the Synergy Dance Company for all age groups
+- A skipping workshop for all age groups

-a Pet Service held in the Rectory garden, taken by the Rev David Minns.
+A Pet Service held in the Rectory garden

-Sport plays a major part in school life and promoting healthy, active children who have an interest in sport is at the heart of our PE philosophy.
-We are fortunate enough to have our own swimming pool, and the children have three swimming lessons per week in the second half of the summer term.
+We are fortunate enough to have our own swimming pool, and the children have two swimming lessons per week in the second half of the summer term.
 They are divided into separate groups according to levels of ability (according to parent feedback) so the lessons are of maximum value.

-Children also enjoy sporting activities in curriculum and non-curriculum areas eg. football coaching, and dance and gymnastic lessons.
+Children also enjoy sporting activities in curriculum and non-curriculum areas such as hockey, athletics, dance and gymnastic lessons.
 Our annual Sports Day rounds off the sporting year for the children.